jemilaalley/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that adds execute to the owner of the file hello
+script that executes multiple permissions